 - A. PERMITTED USES.
 The following uses are permitted: - 1.
-Any permitted use in the R-1 One-Family Estate Residence District, Section 8.02.A, except: - a.
-Lands and buildings used for horticultural or farm purposes, - b.
-Roadside stands for the display, sale or offering for sale of agricultural products grown or produced on the property, and - c.
-Farm-type animals; shall be prohibited in the R-2 District with the exception of chickens. - 2.
+Any permitted use in the R-1 One-Family Estate Residence District, Section 8.02.A except 8.02.A.3, 8.02.A.4 and 8.02.A.12 shall be prohibited in the R-2 District with the exception of chickens. - 2.
 Keeping of up to twelve (12) chickens on a zoning lot, provided that: - a.
 The lot is a minimum one (1) acre - b.
 No roosters shall be kept on any zoning lot - c.
 No other poultry, including but not limited to geese, ducks, turkeys shall be kept on the property - d.
 All chickens shall be confined within a covered enclosure or an uncovered fenced enclosure at all times to prevent chickens from encroaching onto neighboring properties - e All confinements shall be located at least 10' from all residentially zoned lots - f.
 All uncovered fenced enclosures shall be at least four feet in height. - g.
 No eggs or chickens shall be offered for sale on the premises - h.
-All standards adopted by the Illinois Department of Agriculture and the Kendall County Health Department shall apply (Amended 10/19/10)
+All standards adopted by the Illinois Department of Agriculture and the Kendall County Health Department shall apply (Amended 10/19/10) - B. SPECIAL USES.
+The following uses may be allowed by special use permit in accordance with the provisions of Section 13.00. - 1.
+Any use permitted as a special use in the R-1 One-Family Estate Residence District, Section 8.02.C and that Planned Developments may be considered where the zoning lot proposed for development has a gross area of not less than forty acres.